 The cost for a one-month supply of Oweli Probiotic supplement is $29.99 per bottle.

-Clear Wellness Lip & Skin Health is a formulated blend designed to protect the skin, defend against cold sore outbreaks and promote a healthier complexion.
+Clear Wellness Lip & Skin Health is a formulated blend of probiotics designed to protect the skin, defend against cold sore outbreaks and promote a healthier complexion.

 The product contains 12 billion CFUs and features a proprietary blend of premium probiotics, prebiotics, amino acids, and Vitamin C, all aimed at improving gut and immune health for cold sore prevention